MeKamm74/compilersHW7/readme.txt

-Michael Kammeyer and Cody Borgschulte
+Authors: Michael Kammeyer and Cody Borgschulte

 This is the MIPL to Python compiler/translator.